Loft Conversion Builders in Penge (SE20)

 Loft Conversions Tip for Penge Homeowners

-Three patterns cover most of what we build in SE20.
-Rear dormer on a Victorian terrace is the most common Penge project.
-The terraces along Penge High Street, Maple Road, Green Lane, and the streets running off Penge Lane have steep cut-roof Victorian pitches with ridge headroom of 2.4-2.6 metres.
-A rear dormer creates a master bedroom with en-suite within the existing roofline.
-Cost is £45,000-£68,000 including structural steel that bears on the external walls (avoiding the thin party wall), staircase, en-suite plumbing, electrics, plastering, and decoration.
-Build time 10-12 weeks.
+A rear dormer on a Victorian terrace is the most common Penge project.
+The terraces along Penge High Street, Maple Road, Green Lane, and the streets running off Penge Lane have steep cut-roof pitches with ridge headroom of 2.4 to 2.6 metres.
+A rear dormer creates a master bedroom with en-suite within the existing roofline, including structural steel bearing on the external walls (not the thin party wall), staircase, en-suite plumbing, electrics, plastering, and decoration.
+Build time 10 to 12 weeks.
 Permitted development under Class B covers the standard 40 cubic metre allowance for a terraced property.
-L-shaped dormer on wider Edwardian terraces near Penge West station is the second pattern.
-Combining a rear dormer with a side dormer over the back addition creates 25-28 square metres of usable floor space — typically a master bedroom with en-suite plus a smaller second bedroom or home office.
-Cost is £55,000-£75,000.
-Build time 12-14 weeks.
-Hip-to-gable on an Edwardian semi is the third pattern, common on the side streets near Cator Park where some semis have hipped roofs.
-The sloping side roof is replaced with a vertical gable wall, and a rear dormer creates a full-width master bedroom with en-suite.
-Cost is £55,000-£82,000 including new gable brickwork sourced as reclaimed London stock or new bricks tinted to match.
-Build time 12-14 weeks.
-Semi-detached properties qualify for the 50 cubic metre Class B allowance.
-ROI on Penge loft conversions is among the strongest in South East London — a typical £50,000-£60,000 conversion adds £70,000-£90,000 to property value because Penge prices are still rising relative to inner Bromley.
+L-shaped dormer suits the wider Edwardian terraces near Penge West station.
+Combining a rear dormer with a side dormer over the back addition creates 25 to 28 square metres of usable floor space, typically a master bedroom with en-suite plus a smaller second bedroom or home office.
+Build time 12 to 14 weeks.

-Penge falls under Bromley Council.
-There is no conservation area covering Penge itself, so dormer designs proceed under standard permitted development rules.
-We submit a Lawful Development Certificate (£103, 6-8 weeks at Bromley) on every project for written confirmation of permitted development status, which protects the property at sale.
-A Penge loft conversion involves 8-12 trades over 10-14 weeks: structural steel install (with attention to bearing detail on thin party wall properties), joist and floor structure, dormer carcassing, roof tiling and cladding, Velux rooflights and FENSA-registered casement windows, insulation (150mm PIR between rafters plus 50mm under to U-value 0.18 W/m²K under Building Regulations Part L), staircase joinery, plastering, NICEIC electrics (BS 7671), en-suite plumbing, decoration.
-We assign one project manager from survey through handover with photo updates.
-Fire safety follows Building Regulations Part B — protected escape route from the new loft floor down to the front door with FD30 fire doors on every habitable room along the route, mains-wired interlinked smoke alarms on every floor, and 30-minute fire-resistant floor construction.
-Original ground-floor doors often need replacement to FD30 standard at £400-£600 per door fitted.
-We include these in the contract scope rather than discovering them at Building Control inspection.
-Stair design follows Building Regulations Part K — 2 metres minimum headroom over the stair (alternating-tread or compact stair where space tight) and 42 degree maximum pitch.
-Fixed-price contracts cover labour, materials, structural engineer calculations (£700-£1,200 for the steel and floor design pack including thin-party-wall bearing detail), Building Control fees (£400-£600 at Bromley), FENSA glazing registration, party wall surveyor coordination, FD30 escape route door upgrades, and the Lawful Development Certificate fee.
-Our office on Limes Avenue is 5 minutes from any Penge property — same-day surveys, immediate response during the build, post-completion snagging on call.
+A Penge loft conversion involves 8 to 12 trades over 10 to 14 weeks: structural steel install (with bearing detail designed for thin party walls where applicable), joist and floor structure, dormer carcassing, roof tiling and cladding, Velux rooflights and FENSA-registered casement windows, insulation to U-value 0.18 W/m²K under Building Regulations Part L, staircase joinery, plastering, NICEIC electrics (BS 7671), en-suite plumbing, and decoration.
+One project manager runs from survey through handover with photo updates throughout.
+Fire safety follows Building Regulations Part B, a protected escape route from the loft floor to the front door with FD30 fire doors on every habitable room along the route, mains-wired interlinked smoke alarms on every floor, and 30-minute fire-resistant floor construction.
+Original ground-floor doors often need upgrading to FD30 standard; we include this in contract scope rather than flagging it at Building Control inspection.
+Stair design follows Part K, 2 metres minimum headroom, 42-degree maximum pitch.
+Fixed-price contracts cover labour, materials, structural engineer calculations (including thin-party-wall bearing detail), Building Control fees at Bromley, FENSA glazing registration, party wall surveyor coordination, FD30 door upgrades, and the Lawful Development Certificate, with the fixed price confirmed after a free site visit.
+Our office is on Limes Avenue, SE20, five minutes from any Penge property, which means same-day surveys and immediate response during the build.

 Loft Conversions in Penge: What's Included